mitsu1210/essbaseworkshop/Lab300/LabGuide300.md

 ### Objectives
 * Establish connection from MySQL to Oracle Integration Cloud
 * Establish connection from Oracle Autonomous Database and Oracle Integration Cloud
-* Establish an integration between the ADW and MySQL connections
+* Establish an integration between the Autonomous Data Warehouse and MySQL connections
-* Create an OAC Instance
+* Create an Oracle Analytics Cloud Instance
-* Access your new OAC Instance
+* Access your new Oracle Analytics Cloud Instance
-* Connect an ADW/ATP Instance to OAC
+* Connect an Autonomous Data Warehouse/Autonomous Transaction Processing Instance to OAC

 ### Required Artifacts